-NG8.2.1 - NG8.2.3 There are no Notes for Guidance

-NG8.2.4 Excavations Adjacent to Roads

-The most heavily stressed area of a road is usually the inside wheel track adjacent to the road edge.
+- NG8.2.1 There are no Notes for Guidance for section 8.2.1. - NG8.2.2 There are no Notes for Guidance for section 8.2.2. - NG8.2.3 There are no Notes for Guidance for section 8.2.3. - NG8.2.4 Excavations Adjacent to Roads - NG8.2.4.1 The most heavily stressed area of a road is usually the inside wheel track adjacent to the road edge.
 Depending on ground conditions, it is often necessary to support the road edge by providing lateral restraint within the adjoining footway, footpath, cycle track or verge.
 The most common form of edge support is a section of unbound or cement bound granular materials.
 This construction will most commonly be encountered when the horizontal distance, between the edge of the Undertaker's excavation and the edge of the road surface, is less than the expected depth of cover of the Undertaker's apparatus.